Silchar: Silchar under the British

 Silchar witnessed major flooding in June 1929 because of incessant rains and flooding of river Barak.
 N. G. A. Edgley, District and Sessions Judge of Sylhet and Cachar, was present in Silchar during the floods and supervised the relief activities till 19 June when the Commissioner and Deputy Commissioner returned from Shillong and Haflong, where they were stranded.
 Buildings in the town sustained major damages and the supply of filtered water was absent from 12 June to 5 July.

 By 1934, Silchar town had grown because of good connectivity through road, river, and rail.
 The population in the town had grown by 60% since 1901 and had access to water supply.
-The town now had increased amenities, including 'presses, motor woks, druggist shop, oil mills, ice factory'.
+The town now had increased amenities, including 'presses, motor works, druggist shop, oil mills, ice factory'.
 This led to the increase in revenue rates in 1934 by the then Deputy Commissioner P.C.
 Chatterjee.
 1935 saw the establishment of G.C.
 College as the Guardian College.
 In 1937, the Cachar Branch of the Kishan Sabha was established with Dwijen Sen as first General Secretary.
 In 1940, a conference of the Sabha was organised in Silchar to demand better conditions for farmers.
 The Tebhaga movement of Bengal was organised in Cachar district as well by the Sabha where the local peasants participated.
 In 1942, the Japanese forces dropped a bomb on Derby Tea Estate 20 km from the town and the Second World War led to the shortage of water, electricity, paper, wood, kerosene. and clothes.
 Cycle rickshaws were introduced in Silchar the same year.

 Silchar Polo Club

 In the 1850s, the British observed exiled Manipuri princes in Silchar play Sagol Kangjei, the predecessor to modern polo which was already popular in nearby Manipur.
 Captain Robert Stewart, then assistant deputy commissioner, participated in the game with the Manipuri players.
 In 1859, Stewart, now the deputy commissioner, and Major General Joseph Sherer, assistant deputy commissioner, established the world's first polo club in Silchar, called the Silchar Kangjei Club.
-It was later renamed to Silchar Polo Club and survives today as the Cachar Club, though no polo is played anymore.
+It was later renamed to Silchar Polo Club and survives today as the Cachar Club, though no polo is played any more.
 The first competitive modern form of polo was played in Silchar as well, and the plaque for this feat still stands behind the local District Library.